 AT MIDWESTERN VASCULAR 2016

-Dr. Melvin had no financial relationships to disclose.
+Dr. Minc and her coauthors had no relationships to disclose.